AntaresSimulatorTeam/Antares_Simulator/docs/README.md

   adding an extra entry to an existing index.md file, and, sometimes, creating an extra index.md file (to add a section).
 - Do not use non-standard characters (such as emojis) in the user guide, as they cannot be rendered by LaTeX in PDF.
-- Do not use Markdown "notes" (using the `>` character): they do not render well in PDF